RagnarB83/ash-documentation/docs/job-types.rst

 Molecular Dynamics
 ###########################

-It is possible to perform molecular dynamics in ASH using the interface to OpenMM or ASE.
+It is possible to perform molecular dynamics in ASH using the interface to OpenMM that can be used for MM, QM and QM/MM simulations.

-See :doc:`module_dynamics`
+See :doc:`module_dynamics` and also  :doc:`Biased-sampling`